adilkoondhar/html-personal-site/README.md

 # html-personal-site
-A personal website based mainly on html.
+A practice personal website based mainly on html.
+A practice project to start web development.